 - Research interests focus on reducing greenhouse gas emissions in the buildings sector, with a focus on electrification of residential space and water heating.

 Professor.
 BS (oceanography), University of Washington; MS (oceanography), University of Connecticut; PhD (environmental sciences), University of Massachusetts

-- Courses in oceanography, marine ecology, oceanography of Puget Sound and of marine sediments.
+- Courses in oceanography, marine ecology, oceanography of the Salish Sea

 - Research focuses on the structure and function of marine soft-bottom benthic communities and how they influence biological, chemical, and physical processes at the seafloor.